Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Shoigu stressed that the exercise was aimed at "launching a large-scale nuclear strike by strategic forces in response to an enemy nuclear attack".

-According to Russia's nuclear doctrine, a counterattack is launched when the enemy launches nuclear weapons against Russia, or uses conventional weapons that threaten the country's survival.
-In a counterattack, nuclear missiles will be launched at predetermined targets to destroy the enemy.
+According to Russia's nuclear doctrine, a counterattack is carried out when an enemy launches nuclear weapons against Russia, or uses conventional weapons that threaten the country's existence.
+In a counterattack, nuclear missiles will be fired at predetermined targets to destroy the enemy.

 Russian officials said the drills were aimed at "testing the readiness of military command and control bodies".
 The drills were held hours after Russia's Federation Council (upper house of parliament) approved the cancellation of the nuclear test ban treaty.